 The children eagerly followed Beta’s trail, marking their journey with water stains on the ground.
 They imagined the crab’s adventures, capturing every tiny detail, and even created their own interpretation of the sculpture.

-We used exploratory tools to experience Alicja Kwade’s The Heavy Light (2021), featuring a spinning light bulb and a heavy stone suspended above.
+We used our tools to experience Alicja Kwade’s The Heavy Light (2021), featuring a spinning light bulb and a heavy stone suspended above.
 The group also mapped the shifting shadows, reflecting quietly on movement and time.

 Alva and Venla created a hat inspired by Alicja Kwade’s artwork.